Servbot91/ImageDeck-Senpai-Edition/README.md

 - Supports SFW Plugin
 - Default Image Viewer Hijacking
 - Infinite Scroll
 	- For as long as you have content.
-It will scroll as long as content exists, it however does not loop around as this caused way too many issues for me to give a damn to fully implement it
+It will scroll as long as content exists, it however does not loop around.
 ---
 ### Performance